regisphilibert/rp_hugo/content/post/hugo-context/index.md

 ~~~

-Now, let's say you build a partial to render your a fancy framed image, you only need its path so that would be your context.
+Now, let's say you build a partial to render your fancy framed image, you only need its path so that would be your context.

 ~~~go
 {{ partial "img" $path }}